ryantd42/NY-Legislative-Git/2023/S7325A-2023/bill.md

  UALS  FOR  DEPRESSION,  ANXIETY, BIPOLAR DISORDER, POST-TRAUMATIC STRESS DISORDER (PTSD), EARLY  PSYCHOSIS,  OR  POTENTIAL  ADDICTION  DISORDERS.
- MODELS  MAY DIFFER IN THEIR ABILITY TO DETECT EACH LISTED MENTAL ILLNESS IN CORRESPONDENCE WITH THE COMMISSIONERS' RECOMMENDATIONS REGARDING  THE APPROPRIATE LEVELS OF TRAINING OR LICENSED PROFESSIONALS REQUIRED.
+ MODELS  MAY DIFFER IN THEIR ABILITY TO DETECT EACH LISTED MENTAL ILLNESS

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11568-01-3
+  LBD11568-02-4
- S. 7325  2
+ S. 7325--A  2

+ IN CORRESPONDENCE WITH THE COMMISSIONERS' RECOMMENDATIONS REGARDING  THE APPROPRIATE LEVELS OF TRAINING OR LICENSED PROFESSIONALS REQUIRED.
   4. THE GUIDELINES SHALL INCLUDE, BUT SHALL NOT BE LIMITED TO:
   A. RECOMMENDATIONS FOR THE FREQUENCY OF SUCH MENTAL HEALTH SCREENINGS;
   B.  INSTRUCTION  FOR THE CONFIDENTIAL MAINTENANCE OF HEALTH RECORDS IN